Guide to Services - CST & Claremont Lincoln

-Overdue notices and renewal reminders for circulating items are sent to borrowers by email or postal service on a regular basis.
+Renewal reminders and overdue notices for circulating items are sent to borrowers by email or postal service on a regular basis.
 The notices include reserves.
-A copy of the Library's fine policy is available online and also at http://www.cst.edu/library/info/policies/fine-replacement.
+A copy of the fine policy is available at Circulation and also at http://www.cst.edu/library/info/policies/fine-replacement.

 Holds, Recalls, Searches

-Patrons may request holds on circulating items, and recall due dates can be applied after items have been checked out for two weeks.
+Patrons may request holds/recalls on circulating items, and recall due dates apply after items have been checked out for two weeks.
 Circulating items are subject to recall, from all categories of borrowers.
 Holds and recalls for items at Claremont School of Theology Library must be completed by staff, and request forms are available for patrons at Circulation.
 (Circulation records are confidential; names of borrowers are not disclosed.)
 Items that patrons cannot find should be reported to Circulation for searching.

 An after-hours book return (wall unit) is located to the north of the Library entrance.

 Research and reference questions should be directed to staff at the Reference Desk.
-If no one is present, information request forms (located at Reference) may be filled out and left in the basket on the Reference counter, or the Catalog Librarian may be consulted.
+If reference staff is not available, information request forms (located at Reference) may be filled out and left in the basket on the Reference counter, or the Catalog Librarian may be consulted.
 The Reference Librarian may also be contacted by telephone or email.